A link to reset your password has been sent to your email

 The guests in Soriano stay in their own private village homes, rather than a hotel.
 The homes are dispersed around the central area of the town, such that while you are on vacation, your neighbors will be the local residence.
 True local living.
 Each of the homes is a beautiful place that dates back to medieval times or the renaissance.
 Each one of them is unique, and has been completely restored with modern conveniences, while maintaining their original beauty.
 There is absolutely no better way to immerse yourself into the local culture.

-Most of our village homes are not clustered together.
-They are peppered here and there in the village, such that your neighbors are not other travelers.
+Since the homes are peppered here and there in the village, it becomes quickly obvious that the neighbor next door is not another traveler.
 Instead, they are locals.
 You will find yourself getting to know them with that daily 'good morning' wave, smile, and Buongiorno.